JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 TextMessage | A java.lang.String object| Exchanges simple text messages. such as XML and Json |
 ObjectMessage | A Serializable object in the Java programming language. | Exchanges Java objects.

-When you use ObjectMessage is necessary use Serialization interface to convert chain of Bytes the object before send it in to message.
+When you use ObjectMessage is necessary use Serializable interface to serialization from object to chain of Bytes before send it in to message.

-Also is possible send custom classes through Jackson that convert the object to JSON and send it like text message.
+Also is possible send custom classes through Jackson that convert from object to JSON and send it like text message.

 ## Build